canonical/vanilla-framework/templates/docs/patterns/tiered-list/index.md

 child list are presented full-width on desktop and tablet screen sizes respectively.

-<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/full-width-without-description/" class="js-example js-show-template">
+<div class="embedded-example"><a href="/docs/examples/patterns/tiered-list/full-width-without-description/" class="js-example" data-lang="jinja">
 View example of the tiered list pattern
 </a></div>